Crystalline Silica Testing Lab Houston, TX

 FTIR Silica Analysis

 Fourier Transform Infrared Spectroscopy (FTIR) measures the absorption of infrared light by silica bonds.
-It is a valid alternative to XRD but is more susceptible to interferences from other minerals (like certain silicates or amorphous silica) present in the dust.
+It is a valid alternative analytical technique to XRD but is more susceptible to interferences from other minerals (like certain silicates or amorphous silica) present in the dust.

 Standard:NIOSH 7602